mark-jay/logging-filter/README.md

 question and answers on stackoverflow I couldn't find a working solution that prints request and response in json format for graylog consumption.

  - actuator: didn't like the idea of unintentional exposure of sensitive information and the limit of requests it remembers
- - CommonsRequestLoggingFilter: only logs requests
+ - CommonsRequestLoggingFilter: that way only requests are logged
  - zalando's logbook: unfortunatelly could not make it work with @RequestParam because of [this](https://github.com/zalando/logbook/issues/94)

 ### Output examples